Ronnie Vannucci Jr.: Playing style

 Vannucci was featured on the cover of Rhythm Magazine in October 2006, (where he was dubbed "pop's dynamic showman") and again in November 2008 and October 2012.
 He was also featured on Drummer Magazine in June 2009 and Modern Drummer Magazine in 2013.
 He was featured in Modern Drummer Magazine in March 2009 and in Drumhead Magazine, September 2008 and again in October 2008.

 Influences

 Vannucci cites influences such as jazz legend Papa Jo Jones, Mitch Mitchell of the Jimi Hendrix Experience, Keith Moon of the Who, and John Bonham of Led Zeppelin.
 He also lists as influences the Cure, U2, Depeche Mode and more modern drummers including Charley Drayton, Steve Jordan, and Ahmir Thompson.

 Equipment

 Vannucci currently uses Craviotto drums, DW pedals and hardware, Remo heads and Istanbul Agop cymbals.
-Vannuci previously endorsed and used Zildjian cymbals.
+Vannucci previously endorsed and used Zildjian cymbals.
+While with Zildjian, he also had signature model drumsticks that have since been discontinued.
+After leaving Zildjian, he switched to Innovative Percussion drumsticks, debuting a brand new signature model along with a signature model bass drum beater.

 His current set-up is as follows: